tnm/redweb/README.md

 Install and Run
 ---------------

 Installation is simple.
-The only requirements are [Redis](http://code.google.com/p/redis/ "Redis"), [Bottle](http://github.com/defnull/bottle "Bottle"), and the Python interface for the Redis (the latter two are included here).
+The only requirements are [Redis](http://code.google.com/p/redis/ "Redis"), [Bottle](http://github.com/defnull/bottle "Bottle"), and the Python interface for Redis (the latter two are included here).
 For now, I recommend using the version of the [Python interface] (http://github.com/razmataz/redis-py "Python Interface") included here, for its style of string handling (the [main trunk](http://github.com/andymccurdy/redis-py/ "main trunk") of redis-py will soon have similar changes).

 Make sure Bottle and redis-py are in in your PYTHONPATH.